-Yield curves generated utilizing these parameters for their respective forest management regimes can be seen in Figures 3 and 4.
+Yield curves generated utilizing these parameters for their respective forest management regimes are presented in Figures 3 and 4.

 Figure 3.
 Total cubic-foot volume as a function of tree age and site index.
 Base data is derived from naturally regenerated forest stands (without management) in the grand fir-cedar-hemlock ecosystems.